HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md

     ![Save as content item during moving conflict](../../../../../assets/save-as-content-item-during-copy-conflict.png)

-2. Click **See All Location** under **Location** to change the preferred location to move or copy the content item.
+2. Click **See All Locations** under **Location** to change the preferred location to move or copy the content item.
 A location selector appears where you can select the site area or portal page you want to save the content to.

     ![Select a location and click Move/Copy](../../../../../assets/select-site-area-to-move-content-during-copy-conflict.png)